ksnyder2452/cast/README.md

    * (Java) Playwright.create() - https://playwright.dev/java/docs/intro
 * Launch the Simulated Test Framework
    * cd ./Playwright_Demo/
-   * Update the utaf.properties file
+   * Update the cast.properties file
    * dotnet test
-   * Note that test_client_service.dll is included in /fake_framework/References/.
-A new version can be compiled from ./Test_Client_Service/ (just replace the one under /fake_framework/)
+   * Note that client_service.dll is included in /fake_framework/References/.
+A new version can be compiled from ./Client_Service/ (just replace the one under /fake_framework/)
 * Select the top framework instance (sorted by date/time, and the Simulated Test Framework was just launched)
 * Start the Test Run
 * Stop the Test Run (or just leave until it completes)